Preparing for Winter

 Hay is not enough

 Contrary to popular opinion, alfalfa it is not higher in sugar than grass hay.
 It is high in protein, but this is a good thing.
-At moderate intake (approximately 10 to 30 percent of the total hay ration), it boosts the overall protein quality of the diet to keep your horse’s muscles, joints, feet, skin, hair, and bones fed, as well as protects his blood and immune function.
+At a moderate intake (approximately 10 to 30 percent of the total hay ration), it boosts the overall protein quality of the diet, keeping your horse’s muscles, joints, feet, skin, hair, and bones fed, and protecting his blood and immune function.
 Alfalfa also serves as a stomach buffer against developing an ulcer, a common occurrence when a horse is stalled during the winter after being used to full-time turnout.

 Offer hay free-choice

 Cold weather increases the metabolic rate, which means that horses need to burn more calories to maintain a normal internal body temperature and a consistent weight.
-When provided free-choice, you will notice that your horse naturally consumes more to help stay warm and account for his higher energy need.
+When you provide hay free-choice, you will notice that your horse naturally consumes more to help stay warm and account for his higher energy need.
 Free-choice is always best (regardless of the season or condition of your horse) because it allows your horse to self-regulate his intake and eat only what his body needs.
 Consider testing your hay; choose hay with low sugar and starch levels for the insulin resistant, laminitic, or overweight horse.

 For more calories, add concentrates